Growth Mindset Lesson Plans (PDF) for Middle School and High School in 2022

 We put everything you need to introduce a growth mindset to your students by explicitly teaching them about 21st Century Skills / Competencies.

-- It currently has over 90 lessons focused around 21st-century learning skills.
+- This growth mindset unit plan has over 90 lessons focused around 21st-century learning skills.

 - We constantly add more bonus goodies to the bundle!